smonette/movie-library/README.md

 ### Creating your movies database
 Sequelize is a Javascript ORM that makes it easier to interact with our database.
 Let's alias Sequelize to make it a bit easier yet.
 Type in the following: `alias sqlize=node_modules/.bin/sequelize`.
 Ahh, much nicer that typing that whole path.
 To set up your database do the following:
-- `createdb movie_library` to create the table
+- `createdb movie_library` to create the database
-- `sqlize db:migrate` to add the columns
+- `sqlize db:migrate` to add the table and columns

 Now your machine is set up with a database!